-Analysis | Republicans try to ‘both sides’ Trump’s peaceful-transfer-of-power comments
+Analysis | Republicans try to ‘both sides’ Trump’s comments on peaceful transfer of power

-In a series of tweets Thursday morning, Republicans from Senate Majority Leader Mitch McConnell (R-Ky.) to Sen. Marco Rubio (R-Fla.) to the third-ranking House Republican, Rep. Liz Cheney (R-Wyo.) promised a peaceful transfer of power and emphasized its importance in our constitutional republic.
+In a series of tweets Thursday morning, Republicans from Senate Majority Leader Mitch McConnell (Ky.) to Sen. Marco Rubio (Fla.) to the third-ranking House Republican, Rep. Liz Cheney (Wyo.), promised a peaceful transfer of power and emphasized its importance in our constitutional republic.
 But in each of their statements, Trump was basically Voldemort.
 There was no suggestion that they were responding directly to Trump or that he actually said something wrong.

-Some Republicans were firmer and more direct, with Sen. John Thune (R-S.D.) saying, “Yes” to a question about whether the GOP would act if Trump refused to leave office, and Sen. Ben Sasse (R-Neb.) saying, “The president says crazy stuff.
+Some Republicans were firmer and more direct, with Sen. John Thune (S.D.) saying “Yes” to a question about whether the GOP would act if Trump refused to leave office, and Sen. Ben Sasse (Neb.) saying, “The president says crazy stuff.
 We’ve always had a peaceful transition of power.
 It’s not going to change.”

-As the day wore on though, other Republicans weren’t content with generalized comments.
+As the day wore on, though, other Republicans weren’t content with generalized comments.
 Rather than invoke Trump, they began to invoke Democrats.

-“This year, both candidates must commit to abiding by the results, no matter the outcome,” Sen. Rob Portman (R-Ohio) tweeted.
+“This year, both candidates must commit to abiding by the results, no matter the outcome,” Sen. Rob Portman (Ohio) tweeted.

-“Well I think the president will accept the result,” Sen. Thom Tillis (R-N.C.) said, before asking: “How many people have you asked on the Democratic side if they’ll support the outcome of the election?”
+“Well I think the president will accept the result,” Sen. Thom Tillis (N.C.) said, before asking, “How many people have you asked on the Democratic side if they’ll support the outcome of the election?”

 The reason that question isn’t being asked of Democrats, though, is that it has already been asked and answered.
-Joe Biden was asked at last week’s CNN town hall whether he would accept the results of the election, and he said, “Sure, the full results.
+Presidential nominee Joe Biden was asked at last week’s CNN town hall whether he would accept the results of the election, and he said, “Sure, the full results.
 Count every vote.”
 What’s more, Democrats have already made clear their opposition to Trump’s repeated sentiments about perhaps not accepting the results.

-Perhaps given that, other Republicans proceeded to argue that, whatever Biden has said, the last Democratic nominee Hillary Clinton recently urged Biden not to concede a close race ahead of all the ballots being counted and potential legal challenges.
+Perhaps given that, other Republicans proceeded to argue that, whatever Biden has said, the last Democratic nominee, Hillary Clinton, recently urged Biden not to concede a close race ahead of all the ballots being counted and potential legal challenges.

 “You know the advice apparently given to … Vice President Biden by Secretary of State Clinton — you should never concede.
 What does that mean?
 What does any of this talk mean?”
-Sen. Roy Blunt (R-Mo.) said.
+Sen. Roy Blunt (Mo.) said.

-Added Sen. Charles E. Grassley (R-Iowa): “I would have the same concern when Hillary Clinton advised Biden not to concede the election. … You ask me just from the standpoint of what the president said; it isn’t very good advice from Hillary Clinton to advise Biden about that."
+Added Sen. Charles E. Grassley (Iowa): “I would have the same concern when Hillary Clinton advised Biden not to concede the election. … You ask me just from the standpoint of what the president said; it isn’t very good advice from Hillary Clinton to advise Biden about that.”

 Tillis added later: “Hillary Clinton said Joe Biden should not accept the result of the election under any circumstances.
 You ought to ask the same question of every Democrat if they think there’s a fair election if they’ll support the outcome of it.”